pvtrcorps/Scene_Nodes_Addon/README.md

 ### Manual Execution

-Each node header displays a small circle icon.
+Only nodes that operate on scenes display a small circle icon in their header.
 Clicking this icon evaluates the graph up to the clicked node using a simple dependency solver.
 The circle for the most recently executed node is filled to indicate the active scene state.

 ## User Edits